Why do I receive spam?

 - Limit the places where you post or register your business email address

-What should I do if I receive a suspected spam or spoofed email or an unexpected attachment or link?
+What should I do if I receive a suspected spam email or an unexpected attachment or link?

-Employees – If you receive an email from an unknown source or even an unexpected email from an apparently known (spoofed) source, particularly if it has attachments or links, the general rules are as follows:-
+Employees - If you receive an email from an unknown source or even a trusted source, particularly if it has attachments or links, makes requests for sensitive information or asks for a payment – the general rules are as follows:-

-- Never click on any links or attachments: this is the simplest and most effective way to handle junk, phishing or malware emails.
+- Never click on any links or attachments: this is the simplest and most effective way to handle junk emails.